-Repeat 3 more times until all hose clamps are attached.
+Repeat three more times until all hose clamps are attached.

 To hang this bad boy, I just nailed in 2 picture hangers on the backside of the wood.

-This same mason jar organizer could even add some serious freshness to your kitchen, patio or city balcony.
+This same DIY mason jar organizer could even add some serious freshness to your kitchen, patio, or city balcony.